Wanseko: Overview

 Wanseko lies within Bugungu Wildlife Reserve.
 It offers opportunity to view various species of exotic bird species.
 It also supports a small fishing community.
 The settlement is the northern end of the 111 km Hoima–Butiaba–Wanseko Road.
-A government-funded transportation ferry crosses the mouth of the river from Wanseko in Buliisa District to Panyimur in Nebbi District, twice daily, six days a week, Mondays through Saturdays.
+A government-funded transportation ferry crosses the mouth of the river from Wanseko in Buliisa District to Panyimur in Pakwach District, twice daily, six days a week, Mondays through Saturdays.